apache/jackrabbit-oak/doc/nodestate.md

 efficiently detect differences at any depth below the given nodes.
-On the other hand the `childNodeChanged` method is called only for the direct child node, and the diff implementation should explicitly recurse down the tree if it want's to know what exactly did change under that subtree.
+On the other hand the `childNodeChanged` method is called only for the direct child node, and the diff implementation should explicitly recurse down the tree if it wants to know what exactly did change under that subtree.
 The code for such recursion typically looks something like this:

     public void childNodeChanged(